Improving the skills of your digital workforce

 The trouble with digital skills

-“Enterprises are rightly investing heavily in ‘digital’ talent as they look to harness the key skills and capabilities that can help organisations evolve to innovate faster and fully engage customers – both of which impact an organisation’s bottom line,” VMware vice president and chief technology officer EMEA, Joe Baguley said.
+“Enterprises are rightly investing heavily in ‘digital’ talent as they look to harness the key skills and capabilities that can help organizations evolve to innovate faster and fully engage customers – both of which impact an organization’s bottom line,” VMware vice president and chief technology officer EMEA, Joe Baguley said.

 Despite this, PricewaterhouseCoopers’ (PwC) 2016 Global CEO Survey found that 50 per cent of companies see their further transition to digital operations hampered by a lack of digital skills.

 Ensuring everyone is up to speed is a critical part of your strategic planning.

 “It is prudent to build up sound expertise in data analytics and digitization in one’s own company,” says PwC Head of Industry 4.0 Reinhard Geissbauer.
 “The use of individual experts in collecting and evaluating data is not sufficient to implement Industry 4.0 strategies successfully.”

 Making your employees a key factor in strategic planning